 Intellectual property and data protection

-Protection of fintech can be effected through several means.
+The protection of fintech can be carried out through several means.
 The protection of software seems to be the most relevant, as fintech technology usually translates into computer systems and applications.
 Software is protected in Portugal under the same legal rules that apply to copyright protection (according to Decree-Law No. 252/94, which transposed Directive No. 91/250/CEE, later repealed by Directive No. 2009/24/CE, on computer programs, as amended).
-Copyright on the computer program belongs to the employer if the software is created by an employee in the execution of his or her duties or following the instructions given by the employer.
+Copyright of a computer program belongs to the employer if the software is created by an employee in the execution of his or her duties or following instructions given by the employer.
 Copyright does not require registry to exist, but this can be done in the General-Inspection for Cultural Activities (IGAC).
-Software can also be protected by patent in the cases where it meets the criteria to be considered a computer implemented invention, which is an invention whose implementation involves the use of a computer, computer network or other programmable apparatus.
-In addition, computer-implemented business models can also be patented, to the extent that they are claimed as a technical solution for a technical problem (e.g., automating a response considering the data collected) and involving technical considerations (e.g., the reading of the database).
+Software can also be protected by patent in cases where it meets the criteria to be considered a computer implemented invention (i.e., an invention whose implementation involves the use of a computer, computer network or other programmable apparatus).
+In addition, computer-implemented business models can also be patented, to the extent that they are claimed as a technical solution for a technical problem (e.g., automating a response considering the data collected) and involve technical considerations (e.g., the reading of a database).
 Otherwise, business models are not patentable.
 All in all, a case-by-case analysis is necessary to determine if protection by patent is feasible.

-Technology developed in the context of a fintech business can also be protected as trade secret.
-Trade secrecy protects against any act of a person that assesses, appropriates or copies (or any other conduct that, under the circumstances, is considered contrary to honest commercial practices), without consent, information that is secret, that has a commercial value due to that fact and that has been subject to reasonable steps, by the person lawfully in control of the information, to keep it secret (for instance, the execution of non-disclosure agreements).
-Current national legal provisions on trade secrecy are included in the Industrial Property Code – approved by Decree-Law No. 110/2018, of 10 December as reviewed following the transposition of Directive (EU) 2016/943 of 8 June 2016, on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure.
+Technology developed in the context of a fintech business can also be protected as a trade secret.
+Trade secrecy protects against any act of a person who accesses, appropriates or copies (or any other conduct that, under the circumstances, is considered contrary to honest commercial practices), without consent, information that is secret, that has a commercial value because of that fact and that has been subject to reasonable steps, by the person lawfully in control of the information, to keep it secret (for instance, the execution of non-disclosure agreements).
+Current national legal provisions on trade secrecy are included in the Industrial Property Code, approved by Decree-Law No. 110/2018 of 10 December, as reviewed following the transposition of Directive (EU) 2016/943 of 8 June 2016 on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure.

-A computer platform usually also comprises a set of data, as well as visual interfaces.
-The data may also be protected as a database if the requirements set in law (Decree-Law No. 122/2000, which transposed Directive No. 96/9/CE, as amended, on the protection of databases) are met.
-Interfaces can further be protected by copyright under the Copyright Code (approved by Decree-Law No. 63/85, as amended) in their look and feel, screen display and individual visual elements, if they all meet the criteria to be protected (mainly, are 'creative').
-Copyright protection, in this case, belongs to the employer or the person that orders the creation, if so established or if the name of the creator is not referred to in the work.
-In this case, the creator may require a special compensation if the creation exceeds the performance of the task or when the creation is used or brings benefits not included or foreseen in the creator's remuneration.
+A computer platform usually comprises a set of data, as well as visual interfaces.
+This data may also be protected as a database if the requirements set forth by law (namely, Decree-Law No. 122/2000, which transposed Directive No. 96/9/CE, as amended, on the protection of databases) are met.
+Interfaces can be further protected by copyright under the Copyright Code (approved by Decree-Law No. 63/85, as amended) in what respects their look and feel, screen display and individual visual elements, if they all meet the criteria to be protected (mainly, are 'creative').
+Copyright protection, in this case, belongs to the employer or the person that ordered the creation, if so established or if the name of the creator is not referred to in the work.
+In this case, the creator may require special compensation if the creation exceeds the performance of the task set or when the creation is used in a way or brings benefits not included or foreseen in the creator's remuneration.

 In some instances, the processing of personal data may require the customer's consent.
-Pre-ticked opt-in or opt-out boxes will no longer be allowed, since consent must be expressed through a statement or by a clear affirmative action.
+Pre-ticked opt-in or opt-out boxes will no longer be allowed, as consent must be expressed through a statement or clear affirmative action.
 The GDPR places onerous accountability obligations on data controllers to evidence compliance, which constitutes a major paradigm shift in the data protection regime.
-This includes, among others, conduct data protection impact assessments for more risky processing operations (such as those involving the processing of personal data that could be used to commit financial fraud), and implement data protection by design and by default.
+This includes, among others, the conduct of data protection impact assessments for more risky processing operations (such as those involving the processing of personal data that could be used to commit financial fraud) and the implementation of data protection by design and by default.

 These general data protection rules are complemented by banking secrecy and AML rules, which fintech companies will have to observe when providing services to their clients.

-Bank secrecy rules determine that disclosure of clients' personal data protected by banking secrecy (including cross-border transfers) is permitted only with prior customer authorisation or if the disclosure is necessary to obtain one of the following:
+Bank secrecy rules determine that the disclosure of clients' personal data protected by banking secrecy (including cross-border transfers) is permitted only with the client's prior authorisation or if the disclosure is necessary to achieve one of the following: